bhavykhatri/MakeFile-Assignments/README.md

   ``-g``: This flag allow us to use the debugger gdb.
   ``-Og``: This flag optimizes debugging experience Another common flag is the ``-std=gnu99`` option, which tells gcc to use the "gnu c version of the 1999 c standard."

+### Make

+1. **Why cann't we use bash script to automate task for building project instead of using make?
+What extra feature does make provide?**

+  The main selling point of make is build only those files that are required.
+Since in a large project building project again and again even when you have added just a small feature can be cumbersome due to time taken to compile.
+Make comes in handy at that place.
+It only re-compiles those files which are being changed or the ones whose parental dependencies are changed.
+It helps to decrease the total time taken to build the project.